Adroiti/docs-for-code-review-tools/tfsec/azure-appservice-enforce-https.md

 By default, clients can connect to function endpoints by using both HTTP or HTTPS.
 You should redirect HTTP to HTTPs because HTTPS uses the SSL/TLS protocol to provide a secure connection, which is both encrypted and authenticated.

-**Resolution**: You can redirect all HTTP requests to the HTTPS port..
+**Resolution**: You can redirect all HTTP requests to the HTTPS port.

 ## Examples